 Comparison of PCPI Components

 Many states ranked similarly in dividends, interest, and rent per capita as they did in net earnings per capita.
-Oregon ranked 24th in dividends, interest, and rent per capita ($10,138).
-Connecticut ranked second and Mississippi 49th in per capita dividends, interest, and rent.
+Connecticut ranked second and Mississippi 50th.
+Oregon, however, ranked 20th in dividends, interest, and rent per capita ($11,197).

 States that ranked high in per capita net earnings generally ranked lower in per capita transfer receipts and states that ranked low in per capita earnings generally ranked higher in per capita transfer receipts.
 This makes sense.
 If you are earning income, either through wages or dividends and interest, then you are less likely to need transfer receipts to cover basic living expenses.
-Oregon, which ranked near the middle in both per capita net earnings and per capita dividends, interest, and rent, moved to 20th highest in per capita transfer receipts ($9,443).
-Connecticut ranked 16th ($9,733) and Mississippi 13th ($9,840) in per capita transfer receipts.
+Oregon, which ranked near the middle in per capita net earnings and 20th in per capita dividends, interest, and rent, moved to 19th highest in per capita transfer receipts ($10,059).
+Connecticut ranked 17th ($10,154) and Mississippi 14th ($10,310) in per capita transfer receipts.

 Oregon’s Population-Driven Relative Trend

 Oregon’s PCPI has remained close to the U.S. level since estimates began in 1929.
 The largest difference between the Beaver State and the U.S. came in 1943 when Oregon climbed to its peak of 123.8 percent of the national level.
 Oregon’s PCPI was consistently above the U.S. from 1938 to 1956 when incomes were bolstered by defense manufacturing for World War II and the post-war economic boom.
 In 1943, war-related manufacturing propelled Oregon’s PCPI to its highest level relative to the nation.